dengel/mURL/README.md

 * Download the latest [cakePHP1.3](http://github.com/cakephp/cakephp/tree/1.3) and place at same level as this README file as *cake*.
 * Create MySQL database with the sctructure defined below.
 * Create file config/database.php based on the sample provided.
+* Create file config/murl.php based on the sample provided.

 Database
 ------------